London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 • Companies with innovations in the following focus areas are explicitly invited to apply: Cancer; regulated Women's Health; Surgery

-• Sofware as a Medical Device (SaMD) companies are strongly recommended to apply
+• Software as a Medical Device (SaMD) companies are strongly recommended to apply

 Minimum requirements to apply